-Applicant tracking software, common in even small businesses today, makes screening, organizing, and managing resumes a more streamlined process for hiring managers.
-Organizations surveyed stated that they plan to rely even more heavily on automated resume screening and searching by adding computer-assisted interviewing components to the selection process.
+Applicant tracking software, common in even small businesses today, makes screening applicants, organizing their information, and managing job seeker resumes a more streamlined process for hiring managers.
+Organizations surveyed stated that they plan to rely even more heavily on automated resume screening and searching by adding computer-assisted interviewing components to the application selection process.

 2. Interview techniques that elicit context-specific examples from candidates.

-Asking candidates to describe their job skills in context - that is, to provide details about how they've used those skills in pervious jobs or other real-world examples - is the most accurate way to predict their potential performance at a new company.
+Asking job candidates to describe their job skills in context - that is, to provide details about how they've used those skills in previous jobs or other real-world examples - is the most accurate way to predict their potential performance at a new company.
 While a vast majority of organizations surveyed already use this behavior-based interview technique, nearly 40 percent stated that they plan to incorporate it into even more interview questions in the future.

 3. Values-based employment assessments.